 Remember that stress comes in many forms: yes emotional stress, but also ongoing inflammations, unbalanced sugar levels, and toxicity all are stress to your body.

 Your thyroid is the gland responsible for metabolism.
 Yes, that includes weight management but it’s not the only thing!
 In fact, metabolism occurs in every cell of our body, so the thyroid is pretty important for all processes in our bodies.

 You can imagine that when the processes in your cells are slow because your thyroid is under-active, absolutely every single big process in your body is slow too.
 No wonder you feel cold, gain weight, and are constipated.

 Sometimes tests will indeed pick up on an under-active thyroid.
-However, even if tests come back normal while my patient clearly has sluggish thyroid symptoms I will still treat their thyroid and they always feel better for it.
+However, even if tests come back normal while my patient clearly has sluggish thyroid symptoms, especially when their fertility charts suggest a hypothyroid, I will still treat their thyroid and they always feel better for it.

 The similarities and the differences